National Insurance Contributions

 See the above downloadable documents for National Insurance forms or the self-employed forms section for Income Tax and National Insurance forms.

+Where you are newly self-employed you need to contact us so we can confirm your self-employed status.
 National Insurance forms relating to self-employment are listed below:

 - an application form to pay Class 2 contributions by Direct Debit